NotDarkn/ultradocs/docs/any/4-greed/any-4-4.md

 While facing backwards, shoot a rocket slightly diagonal right to where you land<br/>
 Shoot the rocket the moment before you land without freezing it<br/>
 ::: note
-This Instant rocket UB is seemingly easier when you end the 2nd V2 phase in the air.
+This Instant rocket UB **IS** easier when you end the 2nd V2 phase in the air.
 It's unknown why<br/>
 :::
 Immediately 180 and grapple to the last green hook point and throw out 2 coins at the same time<br/>
 Time throwing a 3rd coin where it enters its [Split Coin](/speedrun-tech.md#split-coins) right as your grapple hits the grapple point and shoot it<br/>